Wanna cut to the chase?

 - Exfoliation head is not very effective

-- May not remove all the hair with one go-over, so you might have to do some areas more than once
+- May not remove all the hair in one go

 - First time you use it may be very painful (it gets better each time)